Lifeline Medical Alert System Review 2025

 Cost

 On the Go is an all-in-one help button that comes in a standard and mini version.
 Costs range from $44.95 to $49.95 per month.
-For $99, you can choose to add professional installation, though we don’t think this is necessary for most users; Lifeline’s systems are simple to set up.
+For $99, you can choose to add professional installation, but I don’t think it’s necessary for most users since Lifeline’s systems are simple to set up.
 The On the Go device offers the best value and versatility of all the Lifeline systems — you can wear it at home or out and about.

 Equipment

-On the Go is a small mobile unit with a help button, a two-way talk feature, and built-in fall detection.
-It comes with a mobile pendant, charger, and manual.
+On the Go is a small mobile unit with a help button, a two-way talk feature and built-in fall detection.
+It comes with a mobile pendant, charger and manual.
 I think the On the Go mobile device is an excellent system for active older adults.
-You can wear it while shopping, taking a walk, or grabbing lunch with friends.
+You can wear it while shopping, taking a walk or grabbing lunch with friends.
 It’s an all-in-one wearable system, so just throw it on like a necklace and you’re set.
-The pendant is lightweight, and it’s one of the smaller all-in-one systems I’ve seen in the industry.
+The pendant is lightweight, and it’s one of the smaller all-in-one systems I’ve seen.
 You could easily tuck it into a sweater or pocket and no one would even know you’re wearing it!

 Service and Monitoring

 On the Go works wherever there is reliable AT&T service throughout the continental United States.
-The system comes with GPS and cellular technology, so help will be sent straight to you no matter where you are — all you have to do is press the pendant’s help button!
-If you opt for automatic fall detection, then no matter where you are, you can rest easy knowing On the Go will detect a fall and send help, even if you can’t press your help button.
-This mobile system includes access to the Lifeline Cares mobile app.
+The system comes with GPS and cellular technology, so help will be sent straight to you no matter where you are.
+All you have to do is press the pendant’s help button!
+If you opt for automatic fall detection, then no matter where you are, you can rest easy knowing On the Go will detect a fall and send help — even if you can’t press your help button.
+The mobile system includes access to the My Lifeline mobile app.

 Smartwatch